xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Collections/DatabaseMethods.md

   or re-starting the server will also cause full loss of data in the collection.
 The collection itself will remain however (only the data is volatile).
-Setting this option will make the resulting collection be slightly faster than regular collections because ArangoDB does not enforce any synchronization to disk and does not calculate any CRC checksums for datafiles (as there are no datafiles).
+Setting this option will make the resulting collection be slightly faster than regular collections because AvocadoDB does not enforce any synchronization to disk and does not calculate any CRC checksums for datafiles (as there are no datafiles).
   This option is meaningful for the MMFiles storage engine only.